WeMakeDevs/github-tutorial/README.md

 - Kunal made this change
 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
-- Anirudh Sharma finds the Community Classroom initiative really great!
+_ Anirudh Sharma finds the Community Classroom initiative really great!

+- I am Mohith Bayya.
+- Got inspired from you about open source